google/wire/README.md

 [![Build Status](https://github.com/google/wire/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/google/wire/actions)
 [![godoc](https://godoc.org/github.com/google/wire?status.svg)][godoc]

+> [!WARNING]
+> This project is no longer maintained.
+>
+> If you wish to update or extend wire, please do so in a fork.

 Wire is a code generation tool that automates connecting components using [dependency injection][].
 Dependencies between components are represented in